wimb0/home-assistant-quality-checker/README.md

 By default it assumes that the Home Assistant core repository exists as `../core`.
 If that is not the case, specify it by adding `--core-path` to the command line.

+## --integration-path

+Specify the direct path to the integration's directory.
+If this is provided, the script will load the integration from this path.
+The positional `domain` argument becomes optional, and if not provided, will be inferred from the directory name.
+Example: `uv run checker.py --integration-path /path/to/my_integration`

 ## --target-scale

 By default it will stop checking rules for the first integration quality scale level that has rules left to be done.
 Set `--target-scale silver` to check all rules for the silver level and below.